AviatrixSystems/Docs/HowTos/config_FortiGateGCP.rst

 Logging on to the FortiGate Next Generation Firewall
 -------------------------------------------------------

-1. After completing the FireNet setup and deploying the FortiGate firewall instance in GCP at `<https://docs.aviatrix.com/HowTos/transit_firenet_workflow_gcp.html>`_, navigate to Firewall Network > List > Firewall in the Aviatrix Controller.
+1. After completing the FireNet setup and `deploying the FortiGate firewall instance in GCP <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_gcp.html>`_, navigate to Firewall Network > List > Firewall in the Aviatrix Controller.
 #.
 Select the firewall in the list.
 #.
 In the Actions menu, select Download key.
 This downloads the PEM file to your machine.
 Make note of the name and location of the PEM file (matches your firewall instance name).
 #.
 Click on the link as shown.